For Walgreens Boots Alliance Inc [WBA], Analyst sees a rise to $30. What next?

 Sponsored

-What do top market gurus say about Walgreens Boots Alliance Inc [WBA]?
+Here’s what leading stock market gurus have to say about Walgreens Boots Alliance Inc [WBA]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for WBA shares is $26.67 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on WBA stock is a recommendation set at 2.62.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.